Our application policy

 -

-Successful applicants have to evidence that they have met the match funding requirement prior to drawing down the Trust award.
+For our Capital Grants Programme, successful applicants have to evidence that they have met the match funding requirement prior to drawing down the Trust award.

 Payments are made to the organisation’s bank account only.